AaronFourie/Disaster-Alleviation-Foundation/README.md

 This is a varsity assignment which stores source code of a Web App for a hypothetical company called Disaster Alleviation Foundation.

-The web app is developed using ASP DotNet Core MVC and published using Azure at this link: https://st10101067appr6312poepart120230922185420.azurewebsites.net
+The web app is developed in ASP DotNet Core MVC using Bootstrap5.3.2 and published using Azure at this link: https://st10101067appr6312poepart120230922185420.azurewebsites.net

 This web app is designed to aid disaster alleviation through donating money or goods as well as logging disasters to the company.